DanSiew/pet-owners/README.md

 The Pet Owners Web Application using @angular/cli and install @ngrx/store.

-The project calls a simple json web services in Azure Websites.
+The project calls a simple json web services in localhost:3001.

 The Web Application is built on the Angular using typescripts as Modules, Containers, Components, Services and Stores.